New southern China resort seen boon to Macau casinos

 U.S. private conglomerate The Rockefeller Group has also shown interest in Hengqin, but has yet to confirm the scale and cost of any investment, government official Zhao said.

-Hong Kong entertainment firm Lai Sun Group, through its listed units eSun Holdings Limited (0571.HK) and Lai Fung Holdings (1125.HK), in September announced a deal with the local Hengqin government to build an 18 billion yuan cultural project.
+Hong Kong entertainment firm Lai Sun Group, through its listed units eSun Holdings Limited and Lai Fung Holdings, in September announced a deal with the local Hengqin government to build an 18 billion yuan cultural project.

-Backed by state banks China Construction Bank (0939.HK) and Industrial and Commercial Bank of China (1398.HK) (601398.SS), that together are pledging 25 billion yuan in credit line, Lai Sun is developing a one-square kilometer site that will target entertainment industries.
+Backed by state banks China Construction Bank and Industrial and Commercial Bank of China, that together are pledging 25 billion yuan in credit line, Lai Sun is developing a one-square kilometer site that will target entertainment industries.

 MACAU DIVERSIFICATION